 Connect, protect, and inspire

-Contact a park to discuss volunteer opportunities there, or check out these current listings.
+Contact a park to discuss volunteer opportunities there, or check our current opportunities below.

 Following is a list of our state park system's most popular volunteer positions.
 Position descriptions vary from park to park since each park has developed its own volunteer program to fit its own specific needs.
 Not all volunteer positions are listed, and there are many other ways to volunteer.
 If you have a specific idea for a volunteer position, or to find out what volunteer positions are available, contact the park where you want to volunteer.